National Heritage Council of Namibia

-The National Heritage Council of Namibia (NHC) is a government organization in Namibia, responsible for historic preservation.
-It was created through the National Heritage Act, (Act Number 27 of 2004), which is an Act of Parliament, mandated "to provide for the protection and conservation of places and objects of heritage significance and the registration of such places and objects; to establish a National Heritage Council; to establish a National Heritage Register; and to provide for incidental matters".
+The National Heritage Council of Namibia (NHC) is a government organisation in Namibia, responsible for historic preservation.
+It was created through the National Heritage Act, (Act of Parliament Number 27 of 2004), mandated "to provide for the protection and conservation of places and objects of heritage significance and the registration of such places and objects; to establish a National Heritage Council; to establish a National Heritage Register; and to provide for incidental matters".
 The council is managed by Ms. Erica Ndalikokule.

 The organisation is the successor to the National Monuments Council, an organisation set up under the National Monuments Act of South Africa which applied in Namibia during the period of South African rule and during the first fourteen years of independence.
 In 2007, the National Heritage Register was created as the central repository authorised by the 2004 act.